16 Bluetooth Security: Pairing Methods

 - Next pairing gets a new random PIN

-Lesson: Never use static PINs for security.
-Always generate random PINs using hardware RNG, display only during pairing, and implement lockout after failed attempts.
+Lesson: Do not ship static passkeys for security.
+Generate random passkeys, display them only during intentional pairing, and implement lockout after failed attempts.

 Common Pitfalls